GTMStack

 The One-Person GTM Team

-Within the next two to three years, we will see the emergence of the one-person GTM operation — a single technically skilled operator running an entire go-to-market motion for a company doing $1 to $3 million in ARR.
-This person will not be doing the work of ten people.
-They will be orchestrating AI systems that do the work while they focus on strategy, key relationships, and the creative elements that differentiate their company.
+Within the next two to three years, we’ll see the emergence of the one-person GTM operation.
+A single technically skilled operator running an entire go-to-market motion for a company doing $1M to $3M in ARR.
+This person won’t be doing the work of ten people.
+They’ll be orchestrating AI systems that do the work while they focus on strategy, key relationships, and the creative elements that differentiate their company.

-Specialization at the Agent Level, Not the Human Level
+Specialization at the Agent Level

-Today, companies specialize at the human level — you hire an SDR, a content marketer, and a demand gen manager.
+Today, companies specialize at the human level.
+You hire an SDR, a content marketer, and a demand gen manager.
 In the future, specialization will happen at the AI agent level.
 A single human will oversee specialized agents for prospecting, content, analytics, and customer success.
 The human’s job will be coordination, quality control, and strategic direction.

 Competitive Advantage Shifts to Operations